-- > Set low-balance reminders - Set up automatic meal payments and transfer funds between students - > Create spending limits for the account - Manage your account using the LINQ Connect app available in the Apple App store and Google Play - > View school lunch menus directly in the app

-Visit www.linqconnect.com/ to view and manage your student's meal account.
+- > Set low-balance reminders - > Set up automatic meal payments and transfer funds between students - Create spending limits for the account - Manage your account using the LINQ Connect app available in the Apple App store and Google Play - > View school lunch menus directly in the app to view and manage your student's meal account.
 You will need to create a new login if this is your first time using the new platform.